SethRobertson/GitFixUm/0fixup.md

 "edit" depending on what your goal is.
 Please read the [manual page](http://jk.gs/git-rebase.html) for more information.

-When using "edit", when you are dumped into the shell to make your change, well make your change, `git add` as normal, and then run `git commit --amend`.
+When using "edit", to change contents or author, when you are dumped into the shell to make your change, well make your change, `git add` as normal, and then run `git commit --amend` (including changing the author information with --author).
 When you are satisfied, you should run `git rebase --continue`

 <a name="change_single_deep_merge" />